 How can you ensure that the materials you create are accessible to everyone?

-- an awareness of the barriers that inaccessible materials present to individuals and the benefits that accessible materials provide for all, including the writer, through an understanding of
+This page is for anyone creating digital content.
+It provides an awareness of the barriers that inaccessible materials present to individuals.
+It also highlights the benefits that accessible materials provide.
+Here you can gain an understanding of:

-- the POUR principles of accessible digital content
+- the POUR (Perceivable, Operable, Understandable, and Robust) principles of accessible digital content

 - Plain English